-1. The Shady Spot--There is a lone, smallish shady spot in the parking lot, bordered by pine trees.
-It becomes more important as the temperatures warm.
-Never, ever park your vehicle in that spot.
-Generally, this spot is reserved for Riveters and guest celebrities to socialize prior to the ride.
+1. Shady Spots-- Never, ever park your vehicle in a shady spot, few that there are, if any.
+Generally, these spots are reserved for Riveters and guest celebrities to socialize prior to the ride.

 3. Regrouping--None in the Rivet group and don't even ask.
 The A group will regroup for a few seconds, 1-3 times depending on the difficulty of the route.
 The B group will pause longer and regroup 2-4 times.
 The C group is a no drop group.